finmavis/finmavis.dev/src/blog-post/development-using-parceljs/index.md

 ## What is ParcelJS ?

-According to the tag line on their home page, [Parcel](https://parceljs.org/) is a "Blazing fast, zero-configuration web application bundler".
+According to the tag line on their home page, [Parcel](https://parceljs.org/) is a **"Blazing fast, zero-configuration web application bundler"**.
 But in my opinion Parcel is a bundler that amazingly super simple to use, it's like magic.
 What do i mean by Magic?
 Well, it's because Parcel will bundle all of our code like HTML, CSS, SASS, JavaScript, TypeScript without the complex of configuration stuff, so we can focus more on developing our apps instead of configure it.

 ## Getting Started